myferr/zama/README.md

 npm run tauri build # or yarn, pnpm, bun
 ```

+### Wiki
+For installation guides, the contribution guide, and more check out the [Wiki page](https://github.com/myferr/zama/wiki)

 ### License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.